jrny6996/cif-startup-kiosk/readme.md

 ## Kiosks @ Conklin

-These should run the kiosk.py script which is the one setup in `.\ez-run.exe` by default
+These should run the kiosk.py script which is the one setup in `.\dist\ez-run.exe` by default.
+If your I believe you'll need to drag the entire ez-run.exe folder as it include some important files in `_internal`